-Canterbury Shaker Village is dedicated to preserving the 200-year legacy of the Canterbury Shakers and to providing a place for learning, reflection, and renewal.
+Canterbury Shaker Village preserves and interprets the legacy of the Shakers, providing a place for learning, reflection, and renewal of the human spirit.

 What is Canterbury Shaker Village?

 Canterbury Shaker Village, Inc., is an internationally-known non-profit museum founded in 1969 to preserve the heritage of the Canterbury Shakers.
 Designated as a National Historic Landmark for its architectural integrity and significance, the Village has 25 restored original Shaker buildings, 4 reconstructed Shaker buildings, and 694 acres of forests, fields, gardens, nature trails, and mill ponds under permanent conservation easement.
 Tours, programs, exhibits, and events help visitors chart their own journey of simplicity, caring, and community.
 Read our 2018 Annual Report here.

 Canterbury Shaker Village was established in 1792 when followers of founder Mother Ann Lee formed their seventh community in Canterbury, NH, which remained prominent for 200 years.
 The Village has operated exclusively as a museum since 1992 when the last Shaker sister in residence, Ethel Hudson, died.
 The few remaining Shakers live at the Shaker Village in Sabbathday Lake, Maine.
 At its height in the 1850s, 300 people lived and worked in over 100 buildings on 3,000 acres at Canterbury Shaker Village.